-Starting in the 2007-2008 academic year, students at Port Isabel High School began gathering data at a chronically eroding location in front of the Tiki Condominiums near the north end of the city, SPI08 (Fig. 12).
-This site has a narrow beach backed by a retaining wall (see Appendix C for profile plots) that periodically receives nourishment sand from road maintenance north of the City of South Padre Island and from dredging at Brazos Santiago Pass.
-The Port Isabel students have been documenting the cycles of beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend.
+SPI08 is a chronically eroding location in front of the Tiki Condominiums near the north end of the City of South Padre Island (Fig. 11).
+This site has a narrow beach backed by a retaining wall and regularly receives nourishment sand from road maintenance north of the City and from the dredging of Brazos Santiago Pass.
+The students from Port Isabel have been documenting cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend at this site (Fig. 32).
+The most recent nourishment took place between January 2020 and August 2021.
+The beach was much wider than had been previously documented but dune restoration or planting was not been part of this project.
+Port Isabel students will continue to monitor this rapidly changing and chronically eroding location.